• intro

 Above the projet is cropped to show more detail.
 Note the use of small caps, ligatures, and border art.
 Pay special attention to the number of design issues this student had to contend with :

-• Only 3 hyphenated words (each 9, 10, and 11 characters in length)
+• Only three hyphenated words (each 9, 10, and 11 characters in length)

 • The way Fates (a capitalized word) hits at the start of the last line

-Simply stunning and representative of persistence, craftsmanship and an astute eye for detail.
+Simply stunning and representative of persistence, craftsmanship, and an astute eye for detail.

 Here is another projet we also found on eBay.